Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 ///////////////////

 | Window buffer is mapped into a local memory in the area surrounding the kernel that accesses it.
-| A local memory storage is 32 kB, and the maximum size of the `ping-pong` window buffer should not exceed this limit.
+| A local memory storage is 32 kB (64 kB for AIE-ML devices), and the maximum size of the `ping-pong` window buffer should not exceed this limit.

 .. _SINGLE_BUFFER_CONSTRAINT: